Careers Support For Student

 The BBC Bitesize Careers website has some amazing careers support for young people wanting to learn more about careers and the different progression pathways available to them.
 Whether you’re deciding what to study, taking your exams, planning a career, or just curious, the BBC Bitesize Careers team are here to explain the world of work, with advice from people who've found the right path for them.

 Why not take the iCloud Buzz Quiz to start thinking about your career and discover your personality type?
 In just a few minutes, this fun quiz can help you: Discover your strengths and what makes you tick, understand how others may see you and it can help you explore subject choices/jobs that could suit you.

 The majority of apprenticeships become active and open their application windows between Jan-April.
+However, some of the more competitive higher-level apprenticeships open between Oct-Dec.
 The length of the apprenticeship, the level of the qualification that accompanies the apprenticeship and the start date of the apprentice can all vary – every apprenticeship is different.

 Below are the most useful websites to help you begin searching and applying for apprenticeships that interest you.
 Remember that apprenticeship vacancies change daily, so it is important that students keep checking these websites regularly for opportunities.

 On the National Apprenticeship Service website you can set up an account to get email alerts, so that you can apply to anything that interests you.
 Click ‘create an account’ and follow the instructions.

 At The Apprenticeship Guide website you can begin filtering the vacancies by region.
 Start with the East Midlands and see what is available.
 Once you have done this you can use the service to search opportunities that link to various interests in a specific area.